Domestic Partnership Act 2018: Legal challenge

 A legal challenge against the law was filed with the Supreme Court on 16 February 2018.
 A second challenge against the law was announced on 3 April 2018.
 A hearing was held on 21 and 22 May 2018 before the Chief Justice of the court.

 The court ruled on the matter on 6 June 2018.
 It held that “maintaining or restoring a definition of marriage that disadvantaged those who believe in same-sex marriage discriminated against them on the grounds of their creed contrary to section 12 of the Bermuda Constitution.”
-The court agreed to an application by the Attorney-General to stay the ruling by six weeks, to allow to government to consider an appeal.
+The court agreed to an application by the Attorney-General to stay the ruling by six weeks, to allow the government to consider an appeal.
 The Minister for Home Affairs has said the government intends to appeal the ruling “subject to any legal advice that we receive”.
 On 5 July, the Minister of Home Affairs, Walter Roban, confirmed that an appeal had been filed with the Court of Appeal.
 The court heard oral arguments on 7, 8 and 9 November 2018.
 On 23 November, the court upheld the Supreme Court's ruling and refused to stay the decision.
 On 13 December 2018, Roban announced that the government had applied to the Court of Appeal for permission to appeal the ruling to the Judicial Committee of the Privy Council.
 On 29 May 2019, Roban said that permission to appeal had been granted.
 The government filed the notice of appeal on 12 July 2019.
 The appeal was heard on 3 and 4 February 2021.
 On 14 March 2022, the JCPC allowed the appeal and ruled that the Domestic Partnership Act 2018 is constitutional.

 Effect

 The Act created domestic partnerships in Bermuda which replaced same-sex marriages.
 The act also permitted for heterosexual couples to enter into a domestic partnership.
 Same-sex couples who were married before the act came into force would remain recognised as being married.
-Implementation was delayed owing to pending marriage licences and ceremonies due to be conducted in Bermuda or on Bermudan flagged ships.
+Implementation was delayed owing to pending marriage licences and ceremonies due to be conducted in Bermuda or on Bermudian-flagged ships.
 The Act came into force on 1 June 2018.